 The origin story of KFC, a global fast-food juggernaut with more than 27,000 franchised restaurants in over 145 countries, is the stuff of restaurant industry legend. in 1940, Harland Sanders, the larger-than-life character who christened himself “the Colonel,” devised his recipe for pressure-fried chicken with a proprietary blend of herbs and spices.

 Within a matter of weeks, the restaurant was a runaway hit.
-Harlan and Harnan remained close friends for the remainder of their lives and many credit the latter with KFC’s commercial success.
-Although the original Harlan’s Café was demolished and rebuilt, the place still proudly proclaims itself to be the world’s first KFC.
+Sanders and Harman remained close friends for the remainder of their lives and many credit the latter with KFC’s commercial success.
+Although the original Harman’s Café was demolished and rebuilt, the place still proudly proclaims itself to be the world’s first KFC.

 Know Before You Go